 We always evaluate the conduct of the police to determine if they were conducting themselves properly, professionally, and in accordance with police procedure.
 Their conduct will leave an impression on how trustworthy their opinion is and how competently they conducted their investigation.
 This impression will play a role in the outcome of your case.

-Reducing the Charge
+Reducing or Dismissing the Charge

 When establishing your defense, I will always attempt to reduce your charge from 2nd DWI to a 1st DWI charge.
 This will alleviate any mandatory jail time that you face with a 2nd DWI as well as reducing the amount of potential fines you face.
 In addition to just reducing the charge, I will explore all options to have your case dismissed too.